The pandemonium about Ebola in West Africa and the potential ripple effects it created in the United States and around the world may have subsided.

 Following the outbreak of Ebola in several African nations, the Obama administration has since appointed a so-called Ebola Czar, Ron Klain, to help coordinate U.S. efforts in fighting the disease.
 The recent budget deal passed by the U.S. Congress included an estimated $5.4 billion for Ebola crisis response.

-To see the news conference in it’s entirely, follow this link.
+To see the news conference in its entirety, follow this link.